LudmilaAmriou/DataCamp_projects/README.md

 In the notebook, we will build a model that can automatically detect honey bees and bumble bees in images.
 The purpose of this project is to see a real application of **SVM (SVC) in classification** and learn how to preprocess data: images from A to Z (grey scaling, normalizing, flattening... etc) + PCA.

+## Eighth project: Data Science for Social Good: Crime Study
+In the notebook, we will explore San Francisco crime data in order to understand the relationship between civilian-reported incidents of crime and police-reported incidents of crime.
+Along the way we will use table intersection methods to subset our data, aggregation methods to calculate important statistics, and simple visualizations to understand crime trends with **R**.